alexanderwedlund/isp-keyword-analyzer/README.md

 ## Overview

 ISP Keyword Analyzer is a specialized tool designed to analyze Information Security Policies (ISPs) by extracting and categorizing sentences containing specific keywords.
-This tool was developed by Alexander Wedlund to support master thesis research conducted by Alexander Wedlund and Solan Shekany at Örebro University.
+This tool was developed by Alexander Wedlund to support master thesis research conducted by Alexander Wedlund and Solan Shekany at Örebro University (2025).

 ## Features